elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-technical-skills-and-tools-are-essential-for-medical-professions-and-what-career-opportunities-exist-in-this-field.md

 url: /learn/education-studies/questions/what-technical-skills-and-tools-are-essential-for-medical-professions-and-what-career-opportunities-exist-in-this-field
 score: -1.0
 related_article1:
-    id: 168493
+    id: 168501
-    title: What technical skills and tools are commonly used in medical professions?
+    title: >-
+        How do financial processes and analysis contribute to career opportunities in the business and finance cluster?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-technical-skills-and-tools-are-commonly-used-in-medical-professions
+    url: /learn/education-studies/questions/how-do-financial-processes-and-analysis-contribute-to-career-opportunities-in-the-business-and-finance-cluster
 related_article2:
-    id: 168493
+    id: 168501
-    title: What technical skills and tools are commonly used in medical professions?
+    title: >-
+        How do financial processes and analysis contribute to career opportunities in the business and finance cluster?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-technical-skills-and-tools-are-commonly-used-in-medical-professions
+    url: /learn/education-studies/questions/how-do-financial-processes-and-analysis-contribute-to-career-opportunities-in-the-business-and-finance-cluster
 related_article3:
-    id: 168504
+    id: 168508
-    title: What are the essential qualities of assertiveness in the workplace, and how can they be developed?
+    title: >-
+        What are the key responsibilities and skills required for success in food service careers?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-qualities-of-assertiveness-in-the-workplace-and-how-can-they-be-developed
+    url: /learn/education-studies/questions/what-are-the-key-responsibilities-and-skills-required-for-success-in-food-service-careers
 related_article4:
-    id: 168505
+    id: 168506
+    title: >-
-    title: What are the key problem-solving skills required for technology applications, and how can workers keep current with advances in the field?
+        What are the main components of financial planning and analysis, and how do they relate to job titles in the financial sector?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-problemsolving-skills-required-for-technology-applications-and-how-can-workers-keep-current-with-advances-in-the-field
+    url: /learn/education-studies/questions/what-are-the-main-components-of-financial-planning-and-analysis-and-how-do-they-relate-to-job-titles-in-the-financial-sector
 related_article5:
     id: 168508
+    title: >-
-    title: What are the key responsibilities and skills required for success in food service careers?
+        What are the key responsibilities and skills required for success in food service careers?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-responsibilities-and-skills-required-for-success-in-food-service-careers
 ---